Financial Revolution: Dutch-influenced changes in the economy and parliamentarian politics

+Transition towards a constitutional monarchy

-There is a strong connection between the Glorious Revolution, the financial revolution, and Britain’s rise to global power in the eighteenth century.
-With the creation of a constitutional monarchy, Parliament had to approve any further government borrowing and any new taxes (to cover the costs of borrowing).
+There is a strong connection between the Glorious Revolution, the Financial Revolution, and Britain's rise to global power in the eighteenth century.
+With the creation of a constitutional monarchy, the English Parliament had to approve any further government borrowing and any new taxes (to cover the costs of borrowing).
 Because bondholders' interests were hence directly represented in the decision-making process, they could be confident that the risk of default was low.
-Having such a "credible commitment" to the public debt, Britain could borrow more cheaply (at lower rates of interest) than could absolutist states (such as France) in which bondholders' voices were not represented in government.
+Having such a "credible commitment" to the public debt, Britain could borrow more cheaply (at lower interest rates) than was possible for absolute monarchies (such as the Kingdom of France) in which bondholders' voices were not represented in government.
 Scholars debate whether its constitutional structure alone sufficed to make Britain a credible borrower (this argument, made in a very widely cited article by economic historian Douglass North and political scientist Barry Weingast has been challenged by David Stasavage whose analysis emphasizes the importance of party politics).

+Historiography

+Eighteenth-century writers already integrated fiscal and military data into narrative histories of the period.
+For example, James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46) appended annual customs and excise series (1689–1726), national-debt tables, and army/militia returns, and used them to evaluate policy.
+Ralph’s account was notably critical of the “financial revolution”, including William III’s war finance, and even faulted contemporaries for omitting discussion of the 1694 Bank of England bill.